Care2Serve Board

 DIRECTOR

-Andrew has held a number of board positions including the chairing of governance sub-committees.
-Andrew brings to the board significant expertise across areas of finance, governance, risk management and volunteering organisations.
-Andrew holds post graduate qualifications in Business Administration.
+Andrew has held a number of board positions, including chairing governance sub-committees.
+He brings to the board significant expertise in finance, governance, risk management and volunteering organisations.

 Sam Wesson